Skip to Content

 Recommended: The Santi sandwich, macaroni and cheese, honey-glazed brussels sprouts, and literally anything off the meat menu.
 No joke.

-The Top Five Delicious Dessert Shops
+The Top Four Delicious Dessert Shops

 Popbar: No visit to the Anaheim Packing District is complete without hitting up Instagram dessert superstar PopBar.
 This shop offers a variety of gelatos and sorbettos on a stick, which you can customize with a bunch of different dips, drizzles, and toppings.